mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 BASE PRICE
-The black market is heavily biased in favour of those with the right
+The black market is heavily biased in favor of those with the right
 connections.
 This will rarely be the Travellers, so they will have to
 pay the asking price (which will be inflated) or accept a low price for
 what they are selling.
 If they can get a better deal elsewhere, they are